MarkusHumetus/Access_Job_Talent_Oct_2022/README.md

-# Access_Job_Talent_Oct_2022
-Project to access to the hackathon organised by Barcelona Digital Talen (17th October2022)

-## Intro/Objectives: Project to access the Hackathon from JobTalent Hackathon on 17th October 2022
+# Intro/Objectives: Project to access the Hackathon from JobTalent Hackathon on 17th October 2022

 Project to get access to the Hackathon organised by 42Barcelona, Barcelona Activa and Barcelona Digital Talent.
-At the botton of this readme you can find the [initial information](##-Initial-Info) shared throuhg the Nuwe platform.
-[Train data set](https://github.com/MarkusHumetus/Access_Job_Talent_Oct_2022/blob/main/initial_files/jm_train.csv) and [Test data set](https://github.com/MarkusHumetus/Access_Job_Talent_Oct_2022/blob/main/initial_files/jm_X_test.csv) without the diagnosis/label column are in the initial Docs folder in this repository.
+At the botton of this readme you can find the [initial information](#-Initial-Info) shared throuhg the Nuwe platform.
+[Train data set](https://github.com/MarkusHumetus/Access_Job_Talent_Oct_2022/blob/main/initial_files/jm_train.csv) and [Test data set](https://github.com/MarkusHumetus/Access_Job_Talent_Oct_2022/blob/main/initial_files/jm_X_test.csv) without the diagnosis/label column are in the [initial Docs folder](https://github.com/MarkusHumetus/Access_Job_Talent_Oct_2022/tree/main/initial_files) in this repository.

-## Methodology
+# Methodology

 1. Load libraries and data.
 2. Exploratory, Analysis and manipulation of initial Data.